Women Strike for Peace

 Women Strike for Peace (WSP, also known as Women for Peace) was a women's peace activist group in the United States.
-In 1961, nearing the height of the Cold War, around 50,000 women marched in 60 cities around the United States to demonstrate against the testing of nuclear weapons.
+Nearing the height of the Cold War in 1961, about 50,000 women marched in 60 cities around the United States to demonstrate against the testing of nuclear weapons.
 It was the largest national women's peace protest during the 20th century.
 Another group action was led by Dagmar Wilson, with about 1,500 women gathering at the foot of the Washington Monument while President John F. Kennedy watched from the White House.
-The protest helped "push the United States and the Soviet Union into signing a nuclear test-ban treaty two years later".
+The protest helped push the United States and the Soviet Union into signing a nuclear test-ban treaty two years later.
 Reflecting the era in which the group's leaders had been raised, between the First-wave feminism and the Second-wave feminism movements, their actions and pleas leaned towards female self-sacrifice rather than towards their own self-interests.
 However, they pushed the power of a concerned mother to the forefront of American politics, transforming the mother from a "passive victim of war to active fighter for peace".

 History

 Formation

 Women Strike for Peace was founded by Bella Abzug and Dagmar Wilson in 1961.
-The group initially was part of the movement for a ban on nuclear testing and to end the Vietnam war, first demanding a negotiated settlement, and later total United States withdrawal from Southeast Asia.
-They used many tactics that were different forms of legal pressure that include petitions, demonstrations, letter writing, mass lobbies, and lawsuits and lobbied individual Congressmen with a proxy request from the Congressman's constituents.
+The group initially was part of the movement for a ban on nuclear testing and to end the Vietnam War, first demanding a negotiated settlement, and later total United States withdrawal from Southeast Asia.
+Their tactics included different forms of legal pressure such as petitions, demonstrations, letter writing, mass lobbies, and lawsuits.
+The group lobbied individual Congressmen with proxy requests from the Congressman's constituents.
 They also had a few forms of illegal, nonviolent direct action activities that included sit-ins in congressional offices, and statements of complicity with draft resisters aimed at tying up the courts.

 Actions

+On November 1, 1961, at the height of the Cold War, about 50,000 women brought together by Women Strike for Peace marched in 60 cities in the United States to demonstrate against nuclear weapons under the slogan "End the Arms Race not the Human Race".
+It was the largest national women's peace protest of the 20th century.
+About 1,500 women led by Dagmar Wilson gathered at the foot of the Washington Monument while President John F. Kennedy watched from a window at the White House.
+The protest helped "push the United States and the Soviet Union into signing a nuclear test-ban treaty two years later".
+In January 1962, Berkeley Women for Peace had a thousand women attend the California legislative session to oppose civil defense legislation.
+Affiliate Seattle Women Act for Peace (SWAP) played a significant role in the protests against the Trident submarine base at Bangor, Washington.
+The women were moved to action by the Soviet resumption of atmospheric nuclear tests, after a three-year moratorium and by the United States' declaration that it would hold its own tests in retaliation.